ronthalanki/self-control/README.md

 This script allows you to pause/unpause SelfControlApp (https://github.com/SelfControlApp/selfcontrol/).
 It works by running the blocking script every minute for a duration of 1 minute and allowing you to stop the next blocking duration.

 # Installation
+Follow the instructions on SelfControlApp (https://github.com/SelfControlApp/selfcontrol/) to install the application

 Download this repository using git clone

 Create and save a blocklist